mklmfane/boschtest/README.md

 The above defines a host group where Jenkins is deployed and describes the role used to deploy the Jenkins server.
 For instance, we may need the EPEL repository for the CentOS to be enabled, the Jenkins installation itself and GIT, Maven and Ansible which are all required for the pipeline.
 With barely 11 lines of code, we have a Jenkins server up and running prepared to start our CI/CD process.

 To get this infrastructure ready, we took the advantage of the integration between Vagrant and Ansible.
-With a simple “vagrant up” on the Vagrant file directory, we have the lab environment ready.
+With a simple “vagrant up” on the Vagrant file directory, we have the lab environment ready for the test.

 Application deployment